Sorunily/AoC-Overhauled-City-Naming-System/README.md

 - New nations arising from rebellions are no longer always named after their capital.

 # Limitations
 - Unfortunately the way this mod works means cities can still be named things like France or Germany if those are in your last names section.
 Be mindful of this!
-I'll try to remedy this with a future mod!
+I'll try to remedy this with a future JSON mod!

 ## Requirements
 - BepInEx 5 x64 (Mono).
 Download from the official BepInEx releases. https://github.com/bepinex/bepinex/releases